Historic sites include mansions, lighthouses, gardens, military museums

 An American tale written on the Newport oceanfront

 This historic oceanfront estate was built by Frederick Vanderbilt and at the time in 1887, was the largest of the Newport summer mansions.
-Designed in the English manorial style with landscaping by Frederick Law Olmstead’s frim it was built to evoke the feel of an English country home.
-Purchased in 1922 by James B Duke it fell to his 12 year-old daughter Doris upon her father’s death.
+Designed in the English manorial style with landscaping by Frederick Law Olmstead’s firm, it was built to evoke the feel of an English country home.
+Purchased in 1922 by James B. Duke, it was left to his 12 year-old daughter Doris upon his death.
 After years in New York City, Doris returned her attention to refurnishing Rough Point and began purchasing art and antiques to combine with family treasures.
-Today the house is decorated as she left it with French furniture, European art, Chinese porcelains, and Flemish tapestries.
-Guided and self-guided tours are open to the public.
+Today the house is decorated as she left it, filled with French furniture, European art, Chinese porcelains, and Flemish tapestries.
+Guided and self-guided tours are open to the public from April to November.

 Slater Memorial Park Carousel

 Newport Avenue (Route 1A)